Local Public Agencies (LPA)

 Responsibilities & Objectives

-The goal of the FHWA is that all people affected by eminent domain be treated fairly and the same, whether the project involving them is headed by a state agency, a county or city agency, or any other type of agency having the power of eminent domain.
+The goal of the Federal Highway Administration (FHWA) is for all people affected by eminent domain be treated fairly and equally, whether the project involving them is headed by a state agency, a county or city agency, or any other type of agency having the power of eminent domain.

-The LPA/ROW Coordinator office is a link between FHWA, the LPAs, the public, and the other Department of Transportation offices monitoring the project construction and funding, to see that those rules of fairness are followed.
+The Local Public Agency (LPA)/Right of Way (ROW) Coordinator’s office is a link between FHWA, the LPAs, the public, and the other Department of Transportation offices monitoring the project construction and funding, to see that those rules of fairness are followed.

 Frequently Asked Questions